 At Energetics Institute in Perth, we provide you with assistance on starting and maintaining a Mindfulness practice.
-Richard Boyd, one of our therapists has maintained a 30-year meditation practice that incorporates mindfulness.
+By utilizing the benefits of mindfulness Richard Boyd, one of our therapists has maintained a 30-year meditation practice that incorporates mindfulness.
 He is able to share insights into the benefits, process, experiences and wisdom of mindfulness for clients.

-When we speak of mental health we speak primarily of our mind and its functions, which include those of meditation and mindfulness practices.
+When we speak of mental health we speak primarily of our mind and its functions and staying present moment, which include paying attention to ourselves through meditation and mindfulness practice.

 For most of us, we possess untamed minds that drift, jump, and react to life and events.
 Mindfulness and meditation are concepts that are easy to conceptualise and describe, but are difficult to master and require a person to apply meditation practices, and mindfulness techniques in order to be able to realise a stable meditation practice or a mindfulness state.

 Some people have experienced trauma in their past and now they have a form of mental defence called dissociation, whereby when triggered, the mind has the experience of leaving or disconnecting from bodily consciousness, and instead either migrates to a place of nothingness, or a proximity space co-located alongside the body, or into mental escapism or fantasy experiences.